Hilton, South Australia: History

 The Kaurna people occupied the land of the present suburb, before British colonisation of South Australia in 1836.

 The land now covering the suburb of Hilton was received by Matthew Davenport Hill in 1839.
 About ten years later, The "Village of Hilton" was laid out by his attorney, George Milner Stephen.

 The 1935 West Torrens Council Chambers are listed on the South Australian Heritage Register.

 Geography

 Hilton is a rectangular suburb, lying across Sir Donald Bradman Drive.

 Demographics

 In the 2021 Australian census, there were 908 people in Hilton.
 Of these, 59.7% of people were born in Australia and 58.5% of people spoke only English at home.
 The most common responses for religion were "No Religion" at 38.4%, and Catholic at 15.2%.

 Media

 The local newspaper was the Weekly Times Messenger.
 Other regional and national newspapers such as The Advertiser and The Australian are also available.

 Facilities and attractions

 The West Torrens Civic Centre (council offices) are on the corner of Sir Donald Bradman Drive and Brooker Terrace.
-The Hamra Centre Library is located next door.
+The West Torrens Library is located next door.

 Hilton Plaza shopping centre is located on the corner of Sir Donald Bradman Drive and Bagot Avenue.

+The Hilton RSL has served the public since 1930 and overseas a large annual ANZAC Day dawn service.